Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/cm_and_exposure.rst

    Scene settings for color management.

-These settings are found in the scene context of the properties editor, under the *Color Management* panel.
+These settings are found in the Scene tab of the properties editor, under the *Color Management* panel.

 Display
 -------